Samsung/tizen-docs/docs/application/native/guides/applications/component-based-app.md

     </manifest>
     ```

-2. Send launch request using component_h
+2. Send launch request using component_h:

-    You have to send a launch request with component_h so that the application framework can determine which component instance request launch an application:
+    You have to send a launch request with component_h so that the application framework can determine which component instance requests the launch of the application group:
     ```
     static void __launch_clicked_cb(void *user_data, Evas_Object *obj, void *event_info) {
         component_h context = (component_h)user_data;